The WHLG Framework

 Foundation

 Your daily operating system.
-These are the non-negotiables that make everything else possible.
-When your foundation cracks, everything built on top of it shifts.
+These aren't wellness trends — they're the foundation that holds everything else up.
+When this cracks, everything built on top shifts.

 Hydration